Overall Policies

 Authors’ Duties

 - The work should be as original as possible and appropriately cite the work or wordsand ideas of others.
 Borrowing of ideas and knowledge and research is also permitted provided it is cited correctly.
-If the work and/or words of others have been used, this has been appropriately acknowlwdged.
+If the work and/or words of others have been used, this has been appropriately

-- Authorsshould present an objective discussion of the significance of research work as well as sufficient detail and references.
+- Authorsshould present an objective discussion of the significance of research work as well as sufficient detail and references

 - Authors should follow the submission guidelines of the Journal.
 These are outlined at: https://jesciences.com/index.php/jes/about/submissions

 - Themanuscript should only be submitted and published in one paper and multiple publications of the same manuscript is unacceptable and completely unethical.
-Previously published manuscripts cannot be submitted under any circumstances.
+Previously published manuscripts cannot be submitted under any

 - Authorshipshould be limited to those who have made a substantial contribution to the body of work and to its genesis.
 Those who have made a significant contribution should be listed as co- authors.